 For the last hour, though, we’ve been dead in the water: The bottleneck of Big Boat and Big Mamas with baby whales at the narrows of Hull Channel mandates queuing.
 Amidst the standing-room-only crowd at the bow of the 152-foot-long boat, the regular whirr of rewinding camera film resounds louder than the hum of the boat’s engine.

 “Big blow at eleven o’clock.
 Over there, at two o’clock, a mother and calf are surfacing.
-Look, look, straight ahead another pair-jeez, they’re everywhere,” says Steven Zeff, a naturalist and whale specialist on this Lindblad Expedition, who’s working hard to contain his enthusiasm while maintaining the hushed awe onboard.
+Look, look, straight ahead another pair-jeez, they’re everywhere,” says Steven Zeff, a naturalist, and whale specialist on this Lindblad Expedition, who are working hard to contain his enthusiasm while maintaining the hushed awe onboard.
 He’s standing on a platform above the crowd as he passes off the microphone to his co-anchor, Dr. John Francis who describes the play-by-play action.